roznet/flightlogstats/README.md

 ### Log Synchronisation

 - from an ipad with a simcard dongle, press the + icon and select the simcard from the file browser.
-All the logs should then bee imported, and will be made available and sync'd on your icloud drive.
+All the logs should then be imported, and will be made available and sync'd on your icloud drive.
 - The files will then be available (once your ipad had network available) on your mac and iphone.
-You can access the logs via the Files app or via the app on a different device.
+You can access the logs via the Files app to sync them to your favorite service or via the app on a different device for review.

 ### Basics review of the logs